ros-tooling/cross_compile/README.md

 This script has access to the "Custom data directory" same as the "Custom setup script", see the following sections.
 If you need any extra files for setting up rosdep, they can be accessed via this custom data directory.

 Note that:
-1. Rosdeps are always collected in an Ubuntu Bionic container, so scripts must be compatible with that
+1. Rosdeps for melodic collected in an Ubuntu focal container for all other ROS distros rosdeps collected in an Ubuntu Focal container, so scripts must be compatible with that

 Here is an example script for an application that adds extra rosdep source lists